 We often get asked: “Do I need a test protocol?” or “How do I develop one?”
 This document outlines the typical sections of a protocol.
 We highly recommend having test protocols in place before starting any study and will work with you to develop your testing strategy.

 Why is having a test plan so critical?

-Whether you are performing tests internally or outsourcing it to a trusted partner, the test protocol serves as the primary communication tool for capturing expectations, acceptance criteria, regulatory requirements, and applicable standards, and walks you through the steps to create a plan for the project.
+Whether you are performing tests internally or outsourcing them to a trusted partner, the test protocol serves as the primary communication tool for capturing expectations, acceptance criteria, regulatory requirements, and applicable standards, and walks you through the steps to create a plan for the project.
 It’s almost like a map.
 A protocol also documents this information accordingly for repeatability in the future, and for keeping the team on the same page with revision control.
 Inevitably, as you move on from your current position, someone in the future will either try to replicate your study or use the information for future testing purposes.
-Having a clear protocol helps prevent uncertainty in the future with what was done, why it was done, and how it was performed.
+Having a clear protocol helps prevent uncertainty in the future regarding what was done, why it was done, and how it was performed.

 How do you start?

 There are several standard sections to test protocols, and depending on your regulatory strategy, you may want to include all of them or modify them as needed to align with your design history file.
 Some of these items may be outlined in other documents and may be redundant to have in both places.
 Typical protocol sections are outlined below:

 - Materials and Equipment